 The new hall, costing $90,786 (about $1.4 million today) rivaled, if not surpassed, any other in the city.
 But it was used as much for lectures as it was for musical events.
 It was here in 1867 and 1868 that Charles Dickens gave readings of his own works.
 In December 1867 J. D. Reymert delivered an “elaborate lecture” regarding the famine in Sweden which had claimed many lives and left 200,000 without food.

 Over the coming years Steinway Hall would be the scene of the American debuts of the famous Swedish soprano Chrstina Nilsson, pianist Anton Rubinstein, and violinist Henri Wieniawski.
 Mark Twain addressed the audience here as did Edwin Forrest; and patrons thrilled to the voice of Adelina Patti.
-When Madame Parepa-Rosa appeared in a “grant oratorio performance” on February 20, 1868, The Times called it “the best oratorio performance every heard in America;” added that “the ‘house’ was the largest ever brought together in Steinway Hall;” and said “Of Mme.
+When Madame Parepa-Rosa appeared in a “grant oratorio performance” on February 20, 1868, The New York Times called it “the best oratorio performance every heard in America;” added that “the ‘house’ was the largest ever brought together in Steinway Hall;” and said “Of Mme.
 Parepa-Rosa’s singing we have nothing to say.
 It was simply perfect.”

 A rather bizarre event in the Hall occurred on June 2, 1870.
-The Times reported that “‘The daughter of Lola Montez’ was introduced by Mrs. E. C. Stanton at Steinway Hall to a small audience last evening as ‘the Princess Editha, daughter of King Leopold and the Countess of Landsfeldt,’ and delivered a lecture, in which she took ground against ‘woman’s rights.’
+The New York Times reported that “‘The daughter of Lola Montez’ was introduced by Mrs. E. C. Stanton at Steinway Hall to a small audience last evening as ‘the Princess Editha, daughter of King Leopold and the Countess of Landsfeldt,’ and delivered a lecture, in which she took ground against ‘woman’s rights.’
 She railed against King Leopold and “her cousin, Queen Victoria.”
 The article closed saying “She was richly dressed in low-necked costume, and carried a man’s hat in her hand.
 She gave notice that henceforth she would appear in the streets in the suit of man’s clothes.”

 |In 1872 the firm boasted the production of ten pianos per day -- from the collection of the New York Public Library|